Ultrafast Ultrasound Imaging for 3D Shear Wave Absolute Vibro-Elastography: Methods

 \subsubsection{Synchronization of excitation source, imaging, and transducer sweep}

-In order to synchronize ultrasound acquisition with mechanical excitation, the overall data acquisition time for each plane should be a factor of the excitation signal period.
-For {\textit{deeper} imaging setting} (40, 50, and 60 Hz), the excitation signal period is 100 ms. So, for each plane, the overall acquisition time should be a factor of 100 ms (i.e. 100 ms, 200 ms, etc).
-Although 100 ms provides faster acquisition time, {evaluation of the Fourier spectrum of the displacement shows that this is not long enough} to distinguish the three excitation frequencies {of the displacement representation in {the} frequency domain}.
-To have three dominant peaks in {the} frequency spectrum {that} are within 5\% of the excitation frequency values, the overall acquisition time should be adjusted to at least 200 ms. The synchronization between the imaging and transducer sweep is done within the Vantage sequencing script.
-The Arduino function is called to generate rotation pulses to rotate the transducer by 0.45$^{\circ}$ followed by a wait time of 10 ms. Afterward, the imaging process starts and continues for 183 ms. This process is repeated until the last imaging plane {is acquired}.
-For the {\textit{shallower} setting} (100, 160, and 200 Hz), the overall excitation period is 50 ms. So, the acquisition time can be (50, 100, 150, ...) ms. {Using the acquisition time of 150 ms (or higher) provides three distinguished frequencies in {the} frequency domain which are within 5\% of the excitation frequency value{s}.}
+In this work, the wobbler transducer sweeps 10 slices and collects several frames at each slice location.
+For the \textit{deeper} imaging setting (40, 50, and 60 Hz), the excitation signal period is 100 ms. In order to synchronize ultrasound acquisition with mechanical excitation, the overall data acquisition time for each plane should be a factor of the excitation signal period (i.e. 100 ms, 200 ms, etc).
+So, for each plane, the overall acquisition time was adjusted to 200 ms. The synchronization between the imaging and transducer sweep is done within the Vantage sequencing script.
+The microcontroller function is called to generate four step pulses to sweep the transducer by 0.45$^{\circ}$ followed by a wait time of 10 ms. Afterward, the imaging process starts and continues for 183 ms. This process is repeated until the last imaging plane is acquired.
+For the \textit{shallower} setting (100, 160, and 200 Hz), the overall excitation period is 50 ms. So, we used the acquisition time of 150 ms which is a factor of the excitation signal period.
+In both deeper and shallower settings, the excitation frequencies will be visible in the displacements in frequency domain.